Dart-Code/Dart-Code/README.md

 - `dart.vmAdditionalArgs`: Additional args to pass to the Dart VM when running/debugging apps.

-## Analytics

-This extension reports some basic events and timings to help inform development decisions, such as:

-- Extension load and analysis times
-- Whether you have disabled some settings (such as showing TODOs in Problems Window or Closing Labels)
-- Frequency of use of features like Hot Reload, Full Restart and Open Observatory
-- Crashes in the Dart analysis server

-These events will include your platform (Win/Linux/Mac) and also extension/SDK version numbers.

-This can be disabled via the `dart.allowAnalytics` setting.

 ## Custom Colors

 Some colors in Dart Code can be customised using the `workbench.colourCustomizations` section in settings.
 Supported colors are: